mmkal/eslint-plugin-wrapper/README.md

 }
 ```

-Your codebase will now be linted with the `no-literals` rule.
+Your codebase will now be linted with the `wrapper/no-literals` rule.

 ### Wrap external plugins and configs